Reprise: If there is to be any hope, we must be the ones to take responsibility. This is one problem we voters are going to have to solve ourselves.

-Go back in time -- sixty years, seventy, eighty -- to the old post-bellum South.
-Yes, that time of Oh Brother, Where Art Thou?, when segregation reigned and the Klan ruled the night.
+Go back in time — sixty years, seventy, eighty — to the old post-bellum South.
+Yes, that time depicted in O' Brother, Where Art Thou?, when segregation reigned and the Klan ruled the night.
 Certainly the land of Faulkner wasn't all dismal stereotypes.
 A lot of good and noble things were also going on.
 But politically it was not the most open and enlightened era.

 For one thing, a majority of white voters would vote for a "yellow dog" if it were the Democratic nominee.

 If Republicans dominated the Union at large, from the Civil War until FDR, their monopoly on power was nothing compared to the Democratic Party's lock in the old "Solid South" from Reconstruction until Richard Nixon.
 In those days, the November election was generally a sham, a mere formality.
 A coronation of the Democratic nominee, whoever that might be.